Resonance Raman spectroscopy: Variants

-Typically, resonance Raman spectroscopy is performed in the same manner as ordinary Raman spectroscopy, using a single laser light source to excite the sample.
+Typically, resonance Raman spectroscopy is performed in the same manner as ordinary Raman spectroscopy, using a single laser light source to illuminate the sample.
 The difference is the choice of the laser wavelength, which must be selected to match the energy of an electronic transition in the sample.
-A tunable laser is thus often used for resonance Raman spectroscopy, since a single laser can be used to generate many possible excitation wavelengths to match different samples.
+A tunable laser is thus often used for resonance Raman spectroscopy, since a single laser can be used to generate many possible source wavelengths to match different samples.
 By using multiple lasers, pulsed lasers, and/or certain sample preparation techniques, a range of more sophisticated variants of RRS can be performed, including: